FAQs

 You will need to check several sources to apply for merit-based aid.
 One important source is your high school guidance counselor’s office.
 Your guidance counselor will have details about many local scholarships.

 There are various other sources you may want to check out.
 You should never pay a fee for a scholarship search!
-Other valuable scholarships guides are Peterson’s Guide and Lovejoys Guide.
-You may also want to surf the Internet.
-Check out the following sites: www.fastweb.com or www.collegeboard.org.
+Check out our scholarship page!

 Are there other eligibility criteria to be eligible for federal aid?